Jayteare/studio/README.md

 **Key Architectural Decisions:**

-1.  **Server Actions for Mutations:** We opted for Next.js Server Actions for all data mutations (uploads, manual entries, updates, deletions) to simplify the client-server interaction and keep data handling close to the server.
+1.  **Server Actions for Mutations:** I opted for Next.js Server Actions for all data mutations (uploads, manual entries, updates, deletions) to simplify the client-server interaction and keep data handling close to the server.
 2.  **Genkit for AI Orchestration:** Using Genkit allowed for structured AI flows, making it easier to manage prompts, input/output schemas, and interactions with different AI models.
 3.  **MongoDB for Flexibility and Vector Search:** MongoDB's flexible schema was suitable for storing diverse invoice data, and its Atlas Vector Search capability was crucial for the "similar invoices" feature.
 4.  **Decoupled AI Flows:** Each AI task (extraction, summarization, categorization, recurrence detection) was implemented as a separate, reusable Genkit flow, promoting modularity.

-## Challenges We Faced
+## Challenges I Faced

 1.  **Prompt Engineering for Invoice Data Extraction:** Reliably extracting structured data (vendor, date, total, line items) from diverse invoice formats using a general vision model like Gemini Pro Vision was challenging.
 It required careful prompt engineering and accepting that the AI might not always be perfect, leading to the inclusion of manual entry and editing features as essential complements.
 2.  **Managing Asynchronous Operations & State with Server Actions:** Integrating Server Actions, especially those involving multiple AI calls and database operations, with client-side state updates (using `useActionState` and `React.startTransition`) required careful handling to ensure UI responsiveness and correct error reporting.
 Debugging "Cannot read .then of undefined" errors when `useActionState` dispatchers were called incorrectly was a learning curve.
 3.  **Invoice Schema Design:** Deciding on a comprehensive yet flexible schema for invoices that could accommodate both AI-extracted data and user-entered/edited data, including fields like embeddings and AI-suggested categories, took several iterations.
 4.  **Implementing Vector Search:** Setting up and correctly querying the MongoDB Atlas Vector Search index involved understanding how to generate query vectors and structure the aggregation pipeline for optimal results.
 Initial attempts sometimes yielded irrelevant results or errors if the index or query wasn't configured perfectly.
 5.  **UI Consistency for Edit vs. Create Modes:** Ensuring the `ManualInvoiceForm` behaved consistently and correctly pre-filled data when switching between "create" and "edit" modes, especially with dynamic fields like line items and categories, required careful state management and `react-hook-form` usage.
 6.  **Handling File Uploads and AI Processing Time:** Large file uploads or longer AI processing times could lead to a perceived lag.
-While we used loading states, further optimizations (like background processing for AI tasks) would be beneficial in a production environment.
+While I used loading states, further optimizations (like background processing for AI tasks) would be beneficial in a production environment.
 7.  **User Experience for AI-Generated Content:** Balancing AI automation with user control was key.
 For instance, allowing users to override AI-suggested categories or manually mark recurrence was an important design choice made after realizing AI isn't infallible.

-Despite these challenges, we're proud of "Invoice Insights" and the robust feature set we were able to implement, showcasing the power of AI in simplifying everyday financial tasks.
+Despite these challenges, I'm proud of "Invoice Insights" and the robust feature set I was able to implement, showcasing the power of AI in simplifying everyday financial tasks.